 When their behavior causes their parent’s or caregiver’s anxiety to increase, a child’s distress is multiplied.
 This shared distress may seem to grow larger as focus directly on behavior management takes up more and more space in the parent-child relationship.

 By interrupting the cycle in which (1) kids act out, (2) parents respond with their own distressed and anxious response, and (3) kids respond with increased impulsivity, the family can begin to recover.
-As a child learns to identify and verbalize their feelings and a parent learns to be more curious about behavior instead of reacting with fear that they’ve messed up, problem behaviors typically reduce or resolve.
+As a child learns to identify and verbalize their feelings, and a parent learns to be more curious about behavior instead of reacting with fear that they’ve messed up, problem behaviors are typically reduced or resolved.

 Dealing with Attention-Seeking Behavior When You Aren’t the Parent